istio/istio.io/content/en/docs/concepts/traffic-management/index.md

     Pilot, Istio's core traffic management component and Envoy proxies and how they enable service discovery and traffic control for services in the mesh.

-Istio’s rules configuration and traffic routing lets you easily control the flow of traffic and API calls between services.
+Istio’s traffic routing rules let you easily control the flow of traffic and API calls between services.
 Istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged